StarsoftAnalysis/contours/README.md

 <img alt="Photo of breakwaters on a beach" src="examples/beach.png" title="Input image" width=45%> <img alt="The same photo after processing, showing as the outlines of shapes" src="examples/beach-mnc-t32,64,96,128,160,192,224m15A4L.svg" title="Created SVG image" width=45%>

-### Issues

-* A non-closed thin shape such as test7.png has to look at the shape from both sides to find the whole contour, but then ends up with repeated pixels or, if those are excluded, pixels out of order.